-His research addresses public opinion and comparative foreign policy and utilizes survey data to test claims about group identity and inter-group enmity in international relations.
+His research addresses public opinion and comparative foreign policy and utilizes web and survey data to test claims about group identity and inter-group enmity in international relations.
 His other interests include mass-elite relations in democracies, the patriotism-cosmopolitanism debate and the history of international political thought.

 His research articles have appeared in Global Society, International Interactions, International Studies Quarterly and Polity and he has also published over a dozen book chapters and shorter articles.
 He is co-editor (with Richard Sobel and Bethany Barratt) of Public Opinion and International Intervention: Lessons from the Iraq War (Potomac 2012).